pratulsharma/CarND-Vehicle-Detection/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-- To improve false detection threshold was applied on integrated heatmap.
+- To improve false detection, threshold was applied on the integrated heatmap.
-- To improve vehicle detection a deque with bounding boxes for 27 frames was applied.
+- To improve vehicle detection, a deque with bounding boxes for last 27 frames was applied.

 ---